Praeses/TechnicalInterview_MicroBlog/readme.md

 **You Will Need**

 1. Visual Studio Community Edition
-2. ASP.NET MVC 5
-3. .NET 4.5
-4. A GitHub account
+2. A GitHub account
-5. Implement the features above in a repository forked from https://github.com/Praeses/TechnicalInterview_MicroBlog
+3. Implement the features above in a repository forked from https://github.com/Praeses/TechnicalInterview_MicroBlog

 **Resources**